Information Overload

 In some complex games, working out what's going on is half the mental challenge.
 I want the challenge to be the strategy, not comprehending the game.

 I once played a Magic knockoff.
 I drew my first hand of seven cards, and each card had many lines of text.
 Amongst those many lines of text was even more complexity, as there were jargon words in there, that weren't self-explanatory.
-Not only this, but the game was cooperative.
+Also, the game was cooperative.
 I needed to read and understand not just the cards in my own hand, but those in the hands of all my teammates as well.

 Information is much more acceptable when it builds up over time, however.